-In practice the office hour tends to be underused by students and so this time might also provide you with some useful thinking and preparation time for your classes.
+In practice the office hour tends to be underused by students.
 You may wish to encourage your students to use the office hour and repeat your invitation to attend several times during the term.

 5.2 Helping students to study effectively